 Visit Limousin, France

-In part because of the climate the Limousin region is not yet highly placed on the tourist circuit, but it has a great deal to offer and is perhaps perfect for those wishing to explore somewhere off the beaten track.
+Much of the region is at an altitude of more than 350 metres, so it can be rather cold or wet.
+As a result the Limousin region is not always highly placed on the tourist circuit, but it has a great deal to offer and is perhaps perfect for those wishing to explore somewhere off the beaten track.

 Limousin highlights by department